lenmorld/testing/mocha/README.md

 stub:
 - replaces functions
+- we replace actual function
 - more control by returning whatever we want or have function work in a way that suites our test scenario
+- useful for:
+	- slow, difficult testse e.g. **HTTP, DB calls**
+	- triggering diff. outcomes for a piece of code, e.g. what happens if it passes/or if an error is thrown

 mock:
 - fake functions